CFC-Servers/cfc_glua_style_guidelines/README.md

   x = y * 3.142
   radians = deg * ( 3.142 / 180 )
   ```
-## Unnecessarily long conditions should be avoided.
+## Unnecessarily long conditions should be avoided
-### Conditions can be pulled out into meaningful variable names to avoid this.
+### Conditions can be pulled out into meaningful variable names to avoid this

   **Good, each check is clear and it's easy to follow the reasoning**
   ```lua